maddycochrane/Salamander-Demography/README.md

-Data on watershed area for stream reaches surveyed in salamander capture-recapture surveys: WatershedArea_for_SalamanderSurveys.csv.
+Data on the watershed area for stream reaches surveyed in salamander capture-recapture surveys: WatershedArea_for_SalamanderSurveys.csv.
 Each 500 meter reach was divided into 5 100 meter reaches, with watershed area calculated in the middle of each 100 meters (e.g. at 50, 150, 250, 350, and 450 m).
 Column descriptions for this file include:

 Site: site abbreviation (l at beginning = lower; u at beginning = upper; b = bear; par = paradise; zz = zigzag; number at end = longtidunal location along 500 m reach).